Tutorial on survival modeling with applications to omics data: Survival analysis with high-dimensional input data

 Unsupervised methods only make use of the input data matrix $\mathbf{X}$ and are agnostic to the survival information.
-To identify omics features as risk factors associated with survival outcomes, a straightforward approach is to use a few representative components from PCA, $t$-SNE or UMAP as covariates in a multivariable Cox model.
-An alternative is to use semi-supervised methods \citep{Bair2004} that combine the clustering procedure and survival modelling together.
-However, these approaches lose interpretability of the individual omics features, since each component is a linear or nonlinear combination of all omics features.
+To find out whether a given omics profile (i.e., the full set of omics features, not individual features) is associated with survival outcomes, a straightforward approach is to use a few representative components from PCA, $t$-SNE or UMAP as covariates in a multivariable Cox model.
+An alternative is to use semi-supervised methods \citep{Bair2004} that combine the clustering procedure and survival modeling together.
+However, such principal component regression and semi-supervised methods lose interpretability of the individual omics features, since each component is a linear or nonlinear combination of all omics features.